+Looking for Martha Grimes books in order?
+This complete guide is here to help you out.
 While it is not the only series that Martha Grimes has written, the Richard Jury series has become her most recognizable.
-It is also the longest series of all the Martha Grimes books in order.
-But she has also written a few other small series, two standalones, a collection, and a nonfiction book.
+But she has also written a few other small series, two standalones, a collection, and a non-fiction book.

 By far, however, the quaint English atmosphere in the Richard Jury books has become synonymous with her name.
 Grimes was part of redefining wave of the mystery genre in the 1980s when her debut was published.
 For Grimes, that momentum was lead by Richard Jury.

-While it is entirely up to the reader and whichever series interests you the most, the most common place to begin reading Martha Grimes is with her Richard Jury series.
+While it is entirely up to the reader and whichever series interests you the most, the most common place is to begin reading with her Richard Jury series.
 These books make up the most of her bibliography and are the ones that brought her the most acclaim.

 The other books by Martha Grimes bear similarities to this series, but there are subtle differences as well as more prominent ones.
 For example, the Richard Jury books are the only ones she has written that take place in England.
 So, if you are looking for the cozy murder mystery atmosphere with quaint English villages, you should absolutely begin with the Jury series.